 Members received the Operational Risk Report, providing detail on the following 6 risks scored against the Finance impact domain: 975: Failure to remain within allocated budget over the medium term (Estates & Facilities).
 979: Failure to remain within allocated budget over the medium term - Glangwili General Hospital (GGH).
 980: Failure to remain within allocated budget over the medium term - Withybush General Hospital (WGH).
 983: Failure to remain within allocated budget over the medium term - Bronglais General Hospital (BGH).
 968: Failure to remain within allocated budget over the medium term (Pembrokeshire).
 964: Failure to remain within allocated budget over the medium term (Carmarthenshire).
 Members noted that there had been no change to the risk scores since the previous Committee meeting.
 Mr Newman noted that a number of operational risks are overdue for review and enquired as to when these will be reviewed.
-Mr Thomas and Mrs Wilson undertook to review and HT/JW clarify the roles and responsibilities of the Directorate Budget Holders and Finance Business Partners.
+Mr Thomas and Mrs Wilson undertook to review and clarify the roles and responsibilities of the Directorate Budget Holders and Finance Business Partners.
+HT/JW The Committee SCRUTINISED the content of the Operational Risk Report and RECEIVED ASSURANCE that all relevant controls and mitigating actions are in place.